Emergent Elasticity and Quasiconformal Flow in Active Solids: Discussion

-More generally, our findings have interesting consequences for how cells can sense and react to mechanical cues.
+More generally, our findings have implications for how cells can sense and react to mechanical cues.
 We showed that the macroscopic stress $\sigma$ is independent of the local tension configuration, and, therefore, ``invisible'' on a cell level.
 Instead, the cell-level ``observables'' are the tension anisotropy $\mu_{\zeta | z}$ and the intracellular pressure $p$.
 Cell shape anisotropy could be sensed by intracellular structures such as the nucleus, intermediate filaments, or microtubules.

 \paragraph*{Link to the microscopic ATN model.} The link between the continuum theory and cell level (the discrete ATN model) is discussed in detail in a companion paper~\cite{Claussen.etal2026a}.
 There, we exploit a theory of discrete conformal maps~\cite{Springborn.etal2008,Bobenko.Lutz2024} to bridge the gap between the continuum theory of the present manuscript and the mechanics at the cellular level.
 This theory constructs a discrete equivalent of the isothermal embedding $z(\xi,\bar\xi)$.
-The isogonal (curl-free) and conformal modes identified by the continuum analysis reappear as the geometric soft modes which respect the microscopic force balance constraints~\cite{Moukarzel1997,Noll.etal2017,Noll.etal2020}, while the Liouville equation for the curvature of the tension manifold leads to a generalized von Neumann law for the cell pressures.
-Coarse-graining the microscopic stress confirms the stress-transformation law Eq.~\eqref{eq:stress_w_cartesian}.
+The isogonal (curl-free) and conformal modes identified by the continuum analysis reappear as the geometric soft modes which respect the microscopic force balance constraints~\cite{Moukarzel1997,Noll.etal2017,Noll.etal2020}, while the Liouville equation for the tension curvature leads to a generalized von Neumann law for the cell pressures.
+Coarse-graining the microscopic stress confirms the stress-metric relation Eq.~\eqref{eq:stress_w_cartesian}.
 Thus, the ``top-down'' analysis presented here is independently confirmed by ``bottom-up'' coarse-graining.